LeMonSma/read-me-generator/myREADME.md

     ## License:
     'This project is licensed under undefined: undefined
     ## Contributing:
-    asdf
+    Cory Burris
     ## Tests:
-    asdf
+    n/a
     ## Questions:
-    afsd
+    no
-    Please reach out to me at fasdf with any additional questions, comments, or concerns!
+    Please reach out to me at burrisc24@gmail.com with any additional questions, comments, or concerns!